ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

    Readers are encouraged to be familiar with the contents of [RFC5598].
    In particular, that document defines various roles in the messaging